-As a beginner, it is more prudent to start with the easy to learn and most affordable instrument.
+As a beginner, it’s always more prudent to start with easier to learn and more affordable instruments.
 An instrument that you can learn to play with less effort will encourage you to practice passionately.

 The mandolin and the ukulele are both string instruments.
-They have different tunings, sizes, and shapes.
+However, they have different tunings, sizes, and shapes.

-This blog post will discuss what distinguishes these two popular instruments so you can decide which one best suits your needs!
+This blog post will discuss more about what distinguishes these two popular instruments, so you can decide which one best suits your needs!

 First off, to make your work easier, this article discusses at length the fundamental differences between ukulele and mandolin.
 The instruments are dissimilar in many ways, despite both being categorized as members of the lute family.
 Just to make things more confusing!

-After understanding the various features of these two instruments, and the benefits of learning each of them, you should be able to make a decision based on some combination of portability, affordability, ease of leaning, and others entirely unbiased.
+After understanding the various features of these two instruments, and the benefits of learning either (or both!) of them, you should be able to make a decision based on some combination of portability, affordability, ease of learning, and other factors…without any bias!

 As a beginner, the ukulele is usually the best bet.
-No matter how much you love the mandolin, going for the ukulele first is safer as you can learn to play first and costs affordably.
+No matter how much you love the mandolin, going for the ukulele first is safer, as you can learn to play more quickly and the cost is more affordable.

-The final decision is yours, but the the ukulele is incredibly easy to understand.
+The final decision is yours, but the ukulele really is incredibly easy to understand.

-The Mandolin requires more intuition in tuning, and the form of music it plays also calls for a higher degree of expertise.
+The mandolin requires more intuition in tuning, and the form of music it is most compatible with also calls for a higher degree of expertise.

-For that reason, you will need so much practice to have a presentable skills in playing the mandolin.
-That’s why we’d lean towards the ukulele – but you can always learn the mandolin after.
+For that reason, you will need lots of practice just to have presentable skills in playing the mandolin.
+That’s why we’d lean towards the ukulele – but you can always learn the mandolin afterwards!

 Differences Between The Mandolin and Ukulele